 The appointed investigator should not be involved in the incident and should not have any personal or other connection to the complainant or alleged harasser.
 The investigator must ensure that the process is fair to all parties and that each has an opportunity to state their case.
 The investigator should also be knowledgeable of the law and understand the requirements of due process.
 In certain situations, it may be appropriate to engage the services of an external investigator, such as an employment lawyer or a retired judge.

 Everyone involved must respect the sensitivity and confidentiality of the investigative process.
-Confidentiality is critical in order to protect privacy and reputational interests.
+Confidentiality is critical in order to protect the privacy and reputational interests.
 Information about the incident(s), including information about the people involved, should not be disclosed unless the disclosure is necessary to protect employees or is needed to investigate, take corrective action, or is otherwise required by law.

 The objective of any workplace investigation should be to review and determine whether a complaint can be substantiated.
 All complaints should be taken seriously.
 Reasonable efforts should be made to interview the parties and anyone who might have relevant information.
 Proper documentation is essential to ensure that evidence is accurate and sufficient facts are available to support the investigative findings.